deanandreakis/HOWTO/README.md

 ## VIM on Linux

-1. To enable system-wide copy/paste install the vim-gtk package
+1. To enable system-wide copy/paste install the vim-gtk package.
+Check that the output of 'vim --version | grep clip' shows '+clipboard' and '+xterm_clipboard'.

 ## Ruby development on Linux